Some Thoughts on the Dramatic Arts

 There is an impression

-I have about Horace that I wish to share with you, not because of
+I have felt about Horace that I wish to share with you, not

 a liking for paradox but through simple sincerity.
 It is

 understood amongst scholars of a certain rank that local colour

 is totally missing in XVIIth century tragedy.
 On this both

 classicists and romanticists agree; the only difference is that

 one says so much the better and the other so much the worse.
 Well, it

 seems to me that nothing could be more Roman than Horace.
 I

 neither the time not the pretension to explain it to you at great